arnbak/trello-burnup/README.md

 Developing
 ----------

-Technically the frontend is written in AngularJS, with Bootstrap.
+Technically the frontend is written in AngularJS, with Bootstrap and to some degree play html templates.
 The backend is a scala based play framework application with a postgresql database.

 The application is deployed at heroku.
 And can be accessed at the previously given url.